 About Alcohol Abuse

 Alcohol has a broad range of side effects.
 Though it is legal to consume, it’s far from harmless.
-Alcohol abuse is still a widespread program in the United States that has a very real impact on society as well as families and individuals.
+Alcohol abuse is still a widespread problem in the United States that genuinely impacts society, families, and individuals.

 When a person loses the power of choice over their drinking, this is called alcohol abuse or an alcohol use disorder (AUD).
-At least 8% of the adult U.S. population meet the criteria for an AUD.
-That comes out to almost 27 million Americans.
-The good news is there is excellent help available for people who are ready to overcome their alcohol abuse and find a better way to live.
+At least 8% of the adult U.S. population meets the criteria for an AUD, which comes out to almost 27 million Americans.
+The good news is that excellent help is available for people ready to overcome their alcohol abuse and find a better way to live.

 What Is Alcohol?